Praxis

 • Local-First Data: Integrated PluresDB for reactive, offline-capable data storage

-• Documentation Generation: Automatic State-Docs generation from your schemas
+• Documentation Generation: Automatic documentation generation from schemas with Mermaid diagrams

 • Visual Design: CodeCanvas integration for visual schema and logic editing